cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

      --------------------------------------
-- In order to demonstrate the RSA cryptosystem and to factorize integers CrypTool uses the long integer arithmetic of the Miracl library from Shamus Software Ltd. We restricted the integer bit length up to 8192.
+- In order to demonstrate the RSA cryptosystem and to factorize integers CrypTool uses the long integer arithmetic of the Miracl library.
+We restricted the integer bit length up to 8192.

 - From binary files "only" the first almost 2 GB can be loaded into the hex editor (< 0x7ffff000 = 2.147.479.552 Bytes).